 The Indiana eviction notice forms are used to commence evictions proceedings in the State of Indiana.
-If a tenant has failed to pay rent when it is due under the terms of the lease, the landlord must provide written notice to the tenant that they have ten days to pay rent or vacate the premises.
-(10-Day Notice to Quit (Non-Payment of Rent)) If the tenant both fails to pay the rent within the ten days and fails to move out, the landlord may file a Complaint for Eviction with the Local Trial Court.
+If a tenant has failed to pay rent when it is due under the terms of the lease, the landlord must provide written notice to the tenant that they have ten days to pay rent or vacate the premises (Use the 10-Day Notice to Quit (Non-Payment of Rent)).
+If the tenant both fails to pay the rent within the ten days and fails to move out, the landlord may file a Complaint for Eviction with the Local Trial Court.

 Notices By Type